ahm3dhany/Broken-Web-Application/README.md

   ![dirb_3](screenshots/A6/dirb_3.png)

-  we can see clearly that DIRB discovered the hidden web page (i.e. /admin) easily.
+  we can see clearly that DIRB has discovered the hidden web page (i.e. /admin) easily.

 ### _where the vulnerability came from:_